 - be employed by a diverse group of industries, research laboratories and educational institutions

-- pursue careers in traditional engineering, interdisciplinary areas, research and education
+- pursue careers in engineering, interdisciplinary areas, research and education

 - pursue postgraduate education and advanced degrees